STR-AI-Club/Lessons/01 - Welcome to AI Club/README.md

 Download the latest version of Python from [its website](https://www.python.org/downloads/).

-Simply follow the setup instructions, and **DON'T FORGET TO CHECK "ADD TO PATH".**
+Simply follow the setup instructions, and **DON'T FORGET TO CHECK "ADD TO PATH"**.
+This will allow you to access Python from anywhere.

 ![](images/python_installer.JPG)